gcla/termshark/docs/FAQ.md

 See [this question](FAQ.md#if-i-load-a-big-pcap-termshark-doesnt-load-all-the-packets-at-once---why) for more information on the on-demand loading.

-Using a sequence of pcaps with respectively 100000, 200000, 300000 and 400000 packets, I can see termshark (on linux) adds about 120 MB of VM space and about 50MB of RSS (resident set size) per 100000 packets - with only PSML loaded.
+Using a sequence of pcaps with respectively 100000, 200000, 300000 and 400000 packets, I can see termshark v2 (on linux) adds about 100 MB of VM space and about 50MB of RSS (resident set size) per 100000 packets - with only PSML loaded.
 As you scroll through the pcap, each 1000 packet boundary causes a load of 1000 PDML elements from tshark.
-Each extra 1000 packets can increase RSS by as much as 200MB(!)
-This is more than I'd like - but termshark v2, coming soon, reduces the RSS per PDML load by up to 90% (at which point I will update this FAQ).
+Each extra 1000 packets increases RSS by about 30MB.
+This is about an 80% improvement over termshark v1 - accomplished by simply compressing the serialized representation in RAM.

 ## What is the oldest supported version of tshark?